 Your loan servicer is assigned at random once your loan is disbursed.
 Your loan servicer will provide regular updates on the status of your Direct Loan, and any additional Direct Loans that you receive.

 After you graduate, leave school, or drop below half-time enrollment, you will have a six-month grace period before you are required to begin repayment.
 During this period, you'll receive repayment information from your loan servicer, and you'll be notified of your first payment due date.
 Payments are usually due monthly.
 Learn more about managing your loans here.

 View the list of preferred lenders that we have compiled on FASTChoice!
 This list is created by a board of professionals, comprised of competitive lenders, and reviewed biannually.
 Lenders are added, or removed, based on criteria about historical data collected and information provided about specific loan products.
 You may also use a lender that is not on the list.

 Yes!
-PBA offers a variety of merit-based scholarships for academic excellence and talent in athletics, dance, music and theatre.
+PBA offers a variety of merit-based scholarships for academic excellence and talent in athletics, dance, music and theater.
 Use the Net Price Calculator to determine your scholarship amount!
 For more information about other institutional aid visit our Institutional Aid page.

 You will need to access your financial aid portal to view your current, and pass, financial aid offers.
 Visit my.pba.edu to access your financial aid portal.
 You will need your myPBA login credentials to enter the site.

 You will pay your bill on your NelNet Campus Commerce account.
 All one-time or monthly payments will be made here.